-The only quality seeds are imported from countries like Brazil, at prohibitive costs for the small farmer.
+The only quality seeds available are imported from countries like Brazil, at prohibitive costs for the small farmer.

 “Sementes do Planalto”, the beginning of the change

 We teach them how to select the best seeds, store them and how to treat them.
-Now, through a credit in kind, in which you repay twice as many seeds as you have borrowed, the number of quality seeds has multiplied, and more and more poor farmers are accessing these seeds.
+Through a credit in kind, in which you repay twice as many seeds as you have borrowed, the number of quality seeds has multiplied, and more and more poor farmers are accessing these seeds.

 In addition, we have created Sementes do Planalto, a brand that will enable producers to sell these quality seeds and become suppliers, for their own country.